andrechristikan/ack-nestjs-boilerplate-docs/features/logger.md

 > Store as global module

-`LoggerModule` is a logger that can write into a database. `LoggerModule` have purpose to save log into database, and then the data will use by our data scientist.
+`LoggerModule` is a logger that can write into a database. `LoggerModule` has a purpose to save the log into the database, and then the data will use by our data scientist.

 ### Usage